-Top 10 classic moments from the Belgian Grand Prix
+Memorable moments from the Formula 1 Grand Prix at Spa

-The Belgium Grand Prix, home of the “greatest racing circuit in the world” is a favourite on the Formula 1 calendar for both drivers and fans alike.
+The Belgium Grand Prix at Spa, home of the “greatest racing circuit in the world” is a favourite on the Formula 1 calendar for both drivers and fans alike.
 Over the years we have seen some incredible battles, triumphs, and some monumental shunts.
-Here is a look back at ten memorable moments.
+Here is a look back at some memorable moments.

 1998: Team orders as Damon Hill takes first win for Jordan

 Damon Hill secures the first win for the hugely popular Jordan team after negotiating a team order deal from the cockpit.
 Damon Hill said ” I am going to put something to you here and I think you better listen to this.
 If we race, if we race, we could end up with nothing, so its up to Eddie.
 If we don’t race each other we have an opportunity to get a first and second, its your choice.”
 Eddie Jordan agreed with Damon and the team created history.